steem-monsters/whe-backend/README.md

 ***Withdrawals***: conversion from ERC20 tokens on Ethereum to Hive Engine tokens on Hive

 User calls function in tokens smart contract.
 Both functions accept `amount`, `username` (in this order).
+It will emit `convertToken` event that is detected by oracle app.

 function: `convertTokenWithBurn` or `convertTokenWithTransfer`

 If you use mintable tokens, you should use `convertTokenWithBurn`, if you have fixed supply token, use `convertTokenWithTransfer` (it will transfer tokens back to hardcoded address)

 For more info about contract, visit https://github.com/fbslo/whe-contract

 ---